-Enamel on copper - Metropolitan Museum of Art
+Enamel on copper - The Metropolitan Museum of Art, New York

 This necklace is one of Tiffany's earliest known jewelry designs after taking over Tiffany and Co., his father's business in 1902.
 It was designed, along with 26 other pieces, most in the Arts and Crafts style, for the Louisiana Purchase Exposition.
 The central pendant is a large cluster of opals which represent grapes surrounded by leaves made of enamel and gold.
 It is flanked by three smaller groups of grapes on both sides, although these, along with the double chain were added later, probably under Tiffany's supervision.
 The subject matter is, however, slightly ambiguous and it has been compared to other natural forms including a jellyfish, showing Tiffany's simplification of shape and design.